 Trunks are used by K-12 educators, homeschooling groups, parents working with local AEAs, libraries, nature centers, and other groups engaged in educational programming.
 Trunks can be borrowed or their own, or combined with a visit from one of our educators.

 Each Discovery Trunk helps educators tell unique stories about Iowa's natural and cultural history, using scientific inquiry, archaeology, history, and oral traditions, with themes ranging from Iowa's Devonian Period to the present.
 Lessons and activities (aimed at 4th-8th grade learners, but adaptable for all ages) are designed to match state curriculum priorities, such as the Iowa Core and National Science Education Standards, making them ideal teaching toolboxes ready to integrate with classroom activities.

 Trunks contain many objects, including authentic archaeological artifacts, real fossils and other scientific specimens, and high quality replicas of especially rare or fragile items.
 Books and background references for all ages, videos, DVDs, and flash drives with digital content enhance the lessons.
 Each trunk has a particular theme and contains items specific to the time period/topic.

 Thanks to support from the University of Iowa and the Iowa Academy of Science, the Discovery Trunks are free of charge for teachers and educators.
 Reservations are handled on a first-come, first-served basis.
 The trunks may be borrowed for a maximum of thirty days, with longer terms negotiable.
 We reserve the right to charge for damaged or missing items.
 Getting (and returning ) the trunks is easy and affordable; see the shipping options below.

-Trunks shipped back are at the borrower's expense.
+- Trunks are shipped back are at the borrower's expense.
 We keep on top of shipping rates with the best-priced vendors, so ask for our input when you make your reservation or when you're returning your trunk.
-Current rates are around $10-20.
+Current rates are around $20-30.

 - National History Day